indigostarr/myLib/README.md

 ## Install

-Backend was built with Node.js, Express.js, and mongoose and MongoDB Frontend was built using EJS vies and with [Tailwind CSS](https://v1.tailwindcss.com/)
+Backend was built with Node.js, Express.js, mongoose and MongoDB Frontend was built using EJS views and with [Tailwind CSS](https://v1.tailwindcss.com/)

 ### Install dependencies for backend if you do not already have these globall installed